 The upside: access to international work.
 Freelancers can sell services to clients in the US, Europe, Australia, Singapore, Japan, Korea, and the wider region.
 Flexhire is especially useful when you want serious remote opportunities, clearer contracts, platform payment records, and flexible payout support instead of relying only on informal introductions or one-off marketplace gigs.

 The payment advantage and tradeoff.
-Cambodia's banking system is used to USD transactions, and local bank transfer can be practical.
+Cambodia's banking system is used to USD transactions, while Cambodian riel (KHR) is the official currency and GDT publishes official exchange rates for tax purposes.
+Local bank transfer can be practical.
 But international payouts still need clean documentation: client contract, invoice, platform statement, bank receipt, exchange-rate record, and source-of-funds support.
 If a provider is not locally supported, forcing a workaround can create tax, banking, and account-closure risk.

 The downside: formal registration and filing can be heavy.
 Once your activity becomes a registered business, Cambodia's self-declaration tax system can involve monthly returns, annual returns, VAT, patent tax, bookkeeping, and other filings.
 It is manageable, but most freelancers should involve an accountant before revenue grows.